Neapolitan language: Classification

-Neapolitan is a Romance language and is generally considered one of the Italo-Romance branch of the Italo-Dalmatian languages.
+Neapolitan is a Romance language and is considered as part of Southern Italo-Romance.
 There are notable differences among the various dialects, but they are all generally mutually intelligible.

 Italian and Neapolitan are of variable mutual comprehensibility, depending on affective and linguistic factors.
 There are notable grammatical differences, such as Neapolitan having nouns in the neuter form and a unique plural formation, as well as historical phonological developments, which often obscure the cognacy of lexical items.